pweil-/kubernetes/docs/proposals/security-context-constraints.md

 As reusable objects in the root scope, security context constraints follow the lifecycle of the cluster itself.
-Maintenance of constraints such as adding, assigning, or changing them is the responsibility of the cluster administrator but is assisted by automation within the cluster.
+Maintenance of constraints such as adding, assigning, or changing them is the responsibility of the cluster administrator.
 For instance, creating a new user within a namespace should not require the cluster administrator to define the user's security context constraints.
 They should receive the default set of constraints that the administrator has defined for users.

-When a service account or user is removed finalizers should ensure that the references from the security context restraints are also removed in order to avoid the risk of having the same user or service account receive permissions inadvertently.
-This can also be avoided by using a unique identifier like the object UID in the security context constraints list of allowed users but clean up should still occur to avoid unnecessary object growth.
+Finalizers should ensure that any user or group references in a security context constraint object will be removed when the referenced object is removed.

 #### Default Security Context Constraints And Overrides

 In order to establish security context constraints for service accounts and users there must be a way to identify the default set of constraints that is to be used.
-In order to identify the constraints a type field or default flag may be used on the security context constraints object.

-To avoid unnecessarily large objects with references to many users in the system the constraints identified as the default for the object type can be considered referenceable by all objects of that type.
-For example, rather than listing every user in the cluster in the default user security context constraint object the mechanism that retrieves the available security context constraints for the user may fetch all constraints with specific references to the user and the default constraints.
+This is best accomplished by using groups.
+As mentioned above, groups may be used by the authentication/authorization layer to ensure that every user maps to at least one group (with a default example of `system:authenticated`) and it is up to the cluster administrator to ensure that a security context constraint object exists that references the group.

 If an administrator would like to provide a user with a changed set of security context permissions they may do the following:

-1. Create a new security context constraints object and add a reference to the user.
-1. Create a new security context constraints object and add a reference to a serivce account that the user has access to reference.
+1. Create a new security context constraints object and add a reference to the user or a group that the user belongs to.
+1. Add the user (or group) to an existing security context constraints object with the proper elevated privileges.

 #### Admission